 Organisations and community groups have been urged to encourage leadership and economic independence of women.

-Grants are now available for the state government’s Investing in Women 2017 program, with $200,000 available.
+Grants are now available through the state government’s Investing in Women 2017 program.

 Minister for Women Tanya Davies said the grants program would help women achieve equality in the workplace and long-term financial security.

-“These grants are an opportunity for organisations to develop and implement projects that will truly make a difference to lives of women and in turn the lives of individuals and families in their communities too,” she said.
+“These grants are an opportunity for organisations to develop and implement projects that will truly make a difference to lives of women and in turn the lives of individuals and families in their communities too,” Ms Davies said.

-Local councils, small business, industry bodies, training organisations, and other non-government employers and organisations who demonstrate new ways to support economic empowerment and leadership of women are encouraged to apply.
+Local councils and shires, organisations representing women’s stakeholder groups, not-for-profit organisations including community organisations, small business, industry bodies, private sector working with the community or governments on initiatives directly supporting women and girls and training organisations who demonstrate new ways to support economic empowerment and leadership of women are encouraged to apply.

 Applications for the 2017 Investing in Women Funding Program close at midnight on May 24.
 All applications must be submitted through the Women NSW website at: www.women.nsw.gov.au.
 Details: email@example.com or 9461 7100.